fhgaha/popo_dialogue/README.md

-1. Every time a dialog is created there is a recourse created in the same folder with `-graph.res` in the end of file name.
-For example: we create a dialgue named `MyDialogue`, we will see a folder created at `res://game/dialogs/my_dialogue/`.
+1. Every time a dialog is created there is a recourse created in the same folder with `_graph.res` in the end of file name.
+For example: we create a dialogue named `MyDialogue`, we will see a folder created at `res://game/dialogs/my_dialogue/`.
 Inside that folder there are files

 		   my_dialogue.gd